Adaptive moving mesh methods for the planar Willmore flow: Introduction

+\item Based on the $k$th-order backward differentiation formula (BDF$k$) in time and second-order centered finite differences in space, we construct a family of finite difference methods (FDMs) for the Willmore flow, referred to as BDF$k$-FDMs.
+These methods provide an efficient framework for the numerical approximation of the fourth-order geometric evolution equation.
+However, for curves with complex geometric structures or strong curvature variations, maintaining mesh quality during long-time evolution remains a challenging issue.

+\item By incorporating a tangential velocity derived from the variational derivative of a mesh functional associated with a monitor function into the normal velocity equation, we establish a new total velocity formulation for the planar Willmore flow.
+The resulting formulation leads to an adaptive moving mesh system, in which mesh redistribution is intrinsically coupled with the geometric evolution rather than achieved through explicit reparametrization.
+Here, the monitor function, constructed from geometric quantities such as curvature and curvature variation, enables the mesh to automatically adjust according to local geometric features while preserving mesh regularity.
+Based on this adaptive formulation, we construct adaptive BDF$k$-FDMs (A-BDF$k$-FDMs) for the numerical solution of the resulting system.

+\item We incorporate a new type of relaxed Lagrange multiplier approach into the proposed adaptive moving mesh framework to enhance the energy stability of long-time simulations.
+Based on this formulation, we develop fully discrete energy-stable schemes, termed the A-RLM-BDF$k$-FDMs ($k=1,2$). \item An adaptive monitor function selection strategy is developed to automatically determine suitable mesh indicators according to the geometric characteristics of the evolving curve.
+The proposed strategy can be seamlessly incorporated into the A-BDF$k$-FDMs, the A-LM-BDF$k$-FDMs, and the A-RLM-BDF$k$-FDMs without modifying their algorithmic framework.
+In addition, an alternative adaptive weighted arc-length redistribution (A-WAR) algorithm is proposed to further improve mesh quality and computational efficiency. \end{itemize}

 The remainder of the paper is organized as follows.
-In Section \ref{sec2}, we recall the parametric formulation of the planar Willmore flow and develop a family of finite difference schemes based on BDFk time discretizations.
-The mesh properties and limitations of the resulting BDFk-FDMs are also discussed.
-In Section \ref{sec3}, the A-WAR algorithm is introduced to dynamically improve mesh quality through a curvature-based monitor function.
-Section \ref{sec4} presents a fully adaptive moving mesh formulation by coupling a tangential velocity equation with the Willmore flow, leading to the adaptive BDFk-FDMs; an EC algorithm is further developed to ensure discrete energy stability.
-Numerical experiments validating the accuracy, robustness, and efficiency of the proposed methods are presented in Section \ref{sec5}.
-Finally, conclusions and future research directions are given in Section \ref{sec6}.
-In Appendix A, we present a geometric rationale for the form of the monitor functions employed in this work, based on an analysis of the local interpolation error arising from approximating a smooth curve by a piecewise linear polygonal interpolant.
+Section \ref{sec2} presents the parametric formulation of the planar Willmore flow and develops the corresponding BDF$k$-FDMs.
+The mesh properties and limitations of these schemes are also discussed.
+Section \ref{sec3} introduces an adaptive moving mesh formulation based on a tangential velocity and develops the corresponding A-BDF$k$-FDMs.
+Section \ref{sec4} presents the relaxed Lagrange multiplier formulation and develops the corresponding energy-stable A-RLM-BDF$k$-FDMs.
+Numerical experiments are reported in Section \ref{sec5}, followed by conclusions and future perspectives in Section \ref{sec6}.
+Appendix A provides the geometric motivation for the construction of the monitor functions, and Appendix B further presents the adaptive monitor selection strategy and the A-WAR strategy.